torvalds/linux/Documentation/core-api/cpu_hotplug.rst

 Modern advances in system architectures have introduced advanced error reporting and correction capabilities in processors.
-There are couple OEMS that support NUMA hardware which are hot pluggable as well, where physical node insertion and removal require support for CPU hotplug.
+There are couple OEMS that support NUMA hardware which are hot pluggable as well, where physical yesde insertion and removal require support for CPU hotplug.

 Such advances require CPUs available to a kernel to be removed either for